mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/feedback-management.md

 ![](attachments/accept-feedback.png)
 {{% /image_container %}}

-### 5 How Do Users Get Notifications on Planning, Progress & Resolution Status Changes?
+## 5 How Do Users Get Notifications on Planning, Progress & Resolution Status Changes?

+Communication between the submitter of feedback items and the development team needs to be smooth.
+As feedback items are handled by the development team and progress through different states, notifications will be sent out to the submitter of the feedback item.

 ### 5.1 Notifications for Accepted Feedback